 In the event the Company wishes to retain the services of the Company's external auditors for any non-audit services, prior approval of the Audit Committee must be obtained.
-All of the engagements and fees for the years ended December 31, 2022 and December 31, 2021 were pre-approved or ratified by the Audit Committee.
+All of the engagements and fees for the year ended December 31, 2023, were pre-approved or ratified by the Audit Committee.
 The Audit Committee reviews with its auditor whether the non-audit services to be provided are compatible with maintaining the auditor's independence.